alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 > “I didn’t like it [online CBT], I was just desperate to have any form of counselling and because the waiting list was two years, I thought it was better than nothing.
 It will keep me from having suicidal ideation.”

-Capturing these themes and building on the previous sections recommendations, we can add the following:
+Capturing these themes and building on the previous sections recommendations, we can add the following recommendation.

-!!! success "Recommendations"
+!!! success "Recommendation"

     Information that is necessary to and supportive of informed choice should not be hidden within obscure privacy policies; it should be made accessible to users as explanations of how a system was designed, developed, and deployed.
 In doing so, organisations should be clear about how they define and operationalise key terms, such as 'mental health' or 'well-being' and how their understanding of the terms may have impacted the design, development, and evaluation of a service.

 But the shift from choice to active involvement is not just about improving explanations to support participation, it is also about improving access more generally.
 As one participant acknowledges, this is fundamentally a matter of fairness.